 Mike obtained his undergraduate degree from Faulkner University, and earned master’s degrees in history and higher education administration from the University of Alabama.
 He also completed a graduate certificate in public history at the University of West Georgia.
 Bunn is author or co-author of several books on Gulf South history focusing on the colonial, early statehood, antebellum, and Civil War periods.

-Mike is editor of Muscogiana, the journal of the Muscogee County (Georgia) Genealogical Society, chair of the Baldwin County Historic Development Commission, and a member of the board of the Alabama Historical Association.
-He frequently teaches regional history courses with local continuing education programs, and serves as a lecturer with the Alabama Humanities Foundation bicentennial scholars program.
+Mike is editor of Muscogiana, the journal of the Muscogee County (Georgia) Genealogical Society, chair of the Baldwin County Historic Development Commission, and the treasurer of the Friends of Old Mobile.
+He frequently teaches regional history courses with local continuing education programs.
 Mike and his wife Tonya live in Daphne, Alabama with their daughter Zoey.